Sarah’s Story: The Healing Power of Music

 I started playing again in February 2018.
 I am so glad I did.
 Music always improves my mental health – and it did that year more than ever!

 After graduation, I found a local wind band.
 The members have been brilliant.
-They don’t mind that I can’t see so well and have included me on their tours to Kent, Norfolk, and the Peak District.
+They don’t mind that I can’t see so well and have included me on their tours to Kent, Norfolk, and Sheffield.

 These days, I have a few tips and tricks for playing music.
 I always carry magnifiers to rehearsals and use them when reading dynamics or finding bar numbers.